 I used a combination of that and a regular balsamic vinegar for this dressing, but the recipe will work just as well with only regular balsamic vinegar since it owes it’s flavour and fragrance to pomegranate molasses.
 Look for it in international food aisles or Middle Eastern food stores.
 For those in the UK, I bought mine at Sainsbury’s.

-- 3- cups of salad greens of your choice
+- 220g/3 cups salad greens of your choice

 For the Pomegranate Dressing